-2 The aim of this article is to study the relationship between the size of A, as measured by its diameter, and the extent to which A fails to be convex.
+2 [see also: quantify] The aim of this article is to study the relationship between the size of A, as measured by its diameter, and the extent to which A fails to be convex. • The associator measures the failure of associativity, just as the commutator measures the failure of commutativity.